rcmdnk/ec2/docs/user-guide.md

 ## AMI and launch configuration

-ec2 make_ami builds configured AMI families with Packer. ec2 make_ami --setup
+ec2 make_ami builds configured AMI families with Packer. ec2 new_image captures
-runs setup only after all enabled AMI builds succeed. ec2 setup resolves or creates configured filesystems when enabled, writes launch JSON and user-data, and can install the resulting configuration.
+an existing instance as an AMI.
+These are separate paths to an AMI: use `make_ami` for reproducible builds and `new_image` for a manually prepared instance. `ec2 setup` consumes either kind of AMI, or an external/shared AMI, and writes launch JSON and user-data. `ec2 make_ami --setup` runs setup only after all enabled AMI builds succeed.

+For existing images, set `<FAMILY>_AMI_ID`, or use `<FAMILY>_AMI_NAME` and `<FAMILY>_AMI_OWNER` in the environment file.
+An exact ID is preferred because it is unambiguous and works across ownership boundaries.
+A one-off ID can be passed with `ec2 setup --ami-family CPU --ami-id ami-...`.

 Review generated user-data before launching.
 It can contain copied file contents and root-run commands.
 Prefer instance profiles for AWS credentials.